nushell/nushell/README.md

 Priority #3: It's an object shell like PowerShell.

 > These goals are all critical, project-defining priorities.
 Priority #1 is "direct compatibility" because any new shell absolutely needs a way to use existing executables in a direct and natural way.

+# License

+The project is made available under the MIT license.
+See "LICENSE" for more information.

 # A Taste of Nu